 So what are the best sweeteners for people with diabetes?

-In general, there is no reason not to choose one of the natural sweeteners that don’t affect blood sugar – Stevia or monk fruit.
-They are both great for people with diabetes and you can choose whichever one you think tastes the best.
+In general, there is no reason not to choose one of the natural sweeteners that don’t affect blood sugar – Stevia, monk fruit, or allulose.
+They are all great for people with diabetes and you can choose whichever one you think tastes the best.
 For baking, Stevia in the Raw is my preferred sweetener as it retains its taste and acts the most like sugar when heated.

 Artificial sweeteners and sugar alcohols are not terrible, but they do potentially have side effects, the most common of which is digestive issues.
 I, therefore, see no reason to use them when natural and safe alternatives are available.